bufalobk/lambda-2-ecs-example/README.md

     # Define default command.
     CMD ["java", "-jar", "Lambda2ECSExample.jar"]
 ```

+- The complete Dockerfile that may terminate ECS instance once the ECS task is completed could be found here: [Dockerfile](Refs/Dockerfile)

 2.Build Docker container image and push to your ECR repository (or Docker hub):